-In Queensland, matters involving children are dealt with in either a special Magistrates Court or the District Court, depending on the type of matter:
+In Queensland, criminal matters involving children are dealt with in the Childrens Court of Queensland (CCQ) constituted either by a Judge or a Magistrate depending on the seriousness of the offences with which the young person is charged.

-The Childrens Court is different to the Family Court of Australia.
+The CQC is different to the Family Court of Australia.
 The Family Court is a federal court, dealing with other family-related proceedings such as custody issues between parents, while the Childrens Court is a state court.

 Find out how matters involving juveniles are dealt with by the courts.